sebanc/brunch/README.md

 - "rtl88x2bu": enable this option if you have a rtl88x2bu wireless card/adapter,
 - "rtbth": enable this option if you have a RT3290/RT3298LE bluetooth device,
 - "ipts": enable support for Surface devices touchscreen with kernel 5.4 / 5.10 (thanks go to the linux-surface team, especially StollD),
+- "invert_camera_order": use this option if your camera order is inverted,
+- "no_camera_config": if your camera does not work you can try this option which disables the camera config,
 - "oled_display": enable this option if you have an oled display (use with kernel 5.10),
 - "acpi_power_button": try this option if long pressing the power button does not display the power menu,
 - "alt_touchpad_config": try this option if you have touchpad issues,